In partnership with TAG Heuer

 “Actually, I think, well I’ve tried to get John Henson.”

-As with many who find their success on the court or in a the field (Steph Curry has a pretty good golf swing, Victor Oladipo has the voice of an angel, Chris Paul is a weapon at tenpin bowling), Delly has a surprisingly tame extra-curricular passion to help him unwind when he’s not shooting hoops.
+As with many who find their success on the court or on the field (Steph Curry has a pretty good golf swing, Victor Oladipo has the voice of an angel, Chris Paul is a weapon at tenpin bowling), Delly has a surprisingly tame extra-curricular passion to help him unwind when he’s not shooting hoops.

 “I like playing board games”, he confesses.